JohnSmith-132/poe-export-tools/README.md

 ## Features

 - Automated login to Poe using email verification
-- Scrolls through entire chat history to find all images
+- Scrolls through entire chat history to find all images, chats, or creator earnings
 - Concurrent downloading of images for improved speed
 - Handles duplicate images using MD5 hashing
 - Detailed logging for easy troubleshooting